fernandorose/zona-fit-gym/README.md

 - Inventory and membership management
 - Gym website what users can visit.

-The project is built with typescript, using ReactJS for the frontend and Express and Supabase for the API.
+The project is built with typescript, using ReactJS for the frontend and Express for the API.